Special Educational Needs

 Staff Training

-Miss Jones, our school SENCO is working towards the National Diploma for Coordination of Special Educational Needs.
+Miss Jones, our school SENCO has been awarded the National Diploma for Coordination of Special Educational Needs.
 Class teachers and support staff have received up to date training related to various areas of SEND.

 How do we fund SEND provision?